gottagofaster236/RewardsTheater/README.md

 ## Setting up

 ### Installing
+1. Install the latest version of Visual C++ Redistributable from [here](https://aka.ms/vs/17/release/vc_redist.x64.exe).
-Download and run the installer for your operating system from [this link](https://github.com/gottagofaster236/RewardsTheater/releases/latest).
+2. Download and run the installer for your operating system from [this link](https://github.com/gottagofaster236/RewardsTheater/releases/latest).
+3. Instead of the installer, you can download the zip file and unpack it into your OBS installation folder (usually `C:\Program Files\obs-studio`).

 ### Adding a source
 1. RewardsTheater supports videos and sounds.
 The instructions are identical in both cases.